haranychan/K-means/README.md

 # K-means

-One of the clustering methods written with Python 3
+One of the clustering methods written in Python 3

 ---